By: By Marc Fischer and Public Collectors

 5.5 in X 8.5 in

-Library Excavations is a project and publication series by Public Collectors that highlights and activates physical materials found in public libraries.
+Library Excavations is a project and publication series that highlights and activates physical materials found in public libraries.
+Public Collectors prefers direct experiences of physical media over the digital.
 Library Excavations encourages intensive browsing of paper and print resources, particularly those that are under-utilized, or at risk of being withdrawn and discarded.